nbicocchi/learn-microservices/modules/chassis-java/slides/1 - Spring ecosystem.md

 ## Why Use Spring?
 The early goal of Spring, and still a core guideline of the framework, is removing complexity, clutter and boilerplate code.
 Basically, **Spring aims to make building a system easier for developers**.

-Spring is also not an all or nothing choice. **You can actually pick and choose the parts of Spring that make sense for your system**.

 An interesting aspect of Spring is how much of a long-term investment learning Spring actually is, as its evolution is quite unique.
 On the one hand, it's **actively developed and always improving** at the edges.
 But, at the core, it's **highly stable**.